BattletechModders/StrategicOperations/README.md

 `BeaconExcludedContractIDs` - List of contract IDs where deployment or strafing beacons are not allowed to be used

 **new/changed in 3.0.0.0**
-`UsingMechAffinityForSwarmBreach` - use MechAffinity implementation to give BA swarms breaching shot (if using MechAffinity, need to have BATargetEffect on swarm that sets `superBreachingShot` to true).
+`UsingMechAffinityForSwarmBreach` - use MechAffinity implementation to give BA swarms breaching shot (if using MechAffinity, need to have BATargetEffect on swarm that sets the appropriate stat to true).

 `AirliftAbilityID` - abilityDef ID for airlift ability